The Voice of Cities and Regions in the UNFCCC Climate Process

 The LGMA has served as the voice of cities and regions in global processes since were designated an official United Nations constituency group at the 1992 UN Earth Summit.
 We advocated for local governments at the first climate COP in 1995 and continue to achieve advocacy success for multilevel action across the climate, nature, and desertification agendas.
 Learn about our advocacy channels and get involved!

-COP29 in Baku, Azerbaijan is a few days away
+COP29 in Baku, Azerbaijan is here

 Highlighted initiatives